-- g.
+- qualification and licensing regulations outlined in the Medicaid Provider Manual. - g.
 Identify when the plan will be reviewed and at what frequency including the consumer in the review process. - h.
-The safety plan is developed/updated as a part of the person centered planning process.
+The support plan is developed/updated as a part of the person centered planning process.
 The plan identifies triggers, warning signs, coping skills, action items specific to the consumer, emergency contacts and advance directives when appropriate. - i.
 Any unmet needs not addressed in the plan are identified with an explanation as to why they are not being addressed. - j.
 Referrals to community resources are identified when applicable. - k.
-Discharge criteria are listed, specific to the consumer - I. Diagnosis, co-occurring quadrant information and diagnostic summary are reviewed for accuracy. - m.
-The list of authorized services for encounter reporting. - n.
+Discharge criteria are listed, specific to the consumer - I. Diagnosis, co-occurring information and diagnostic summary are reviewed for accuracy. - m.
+The list of authorized services for encounter reporting and UM review. - n.
 The consumer is given a copy of their plan within 15 business days of the completion date.
-The plan is mailed with a letter to the consumer/parent guardian, requesting the return of the signature page as proof that a copy of the plan was provided. - 7.
-Internal/External Referral Process: The referral process is used when referring the consumer to a supportive service that is medically necessary as identified by the assessment or a member of the treatment team. - a.
-Internal Referral Process: The internal referral process is electronic with a form located in e clinical.
-In section 1 the clinician/care manager outlines the reason for the referral to the specific service, clinical rationale, medical necessity, and therapeutic appropriateness.
-Once the form is completed, it is routed to the supervisor for approval or denial.
-If approved by the supervisor, the form is routed to the receiving supervisor.
-If denied, the clinician/care manager and supervisor meet to discuss why.
-The receiving supervisor reviews and approves or denies.
-If approved, the receiving supervisor assigns the referral to a clinician for an assessment/joining.
-The referring supervisor creates the necessary authorizations for service.
-If denied, the form returns to the referring clinician with an explanation as to why the service was denied.
-Upon completion of the assessment, the receiving clinician documents on the referral with recommendations for treatment, why or why not.
-This is routed to the referring clinician/care manager for review.
-The receiving clinician completes a PCP-C to add the needed objective and interventions. - b.
-External referral process: Use form CR#161, External Referral Form.
-This form is used when the needed service is from a contract provider or
+R3 has the capacity to obtain signatures electronically.
+All signatures will be obtained electronically in the office and in the field.
+In the case of a guardian, the plan is mailed with a letter to the guardian, requesting the return of the signature page as proof that a copy of the plan was provided. - 6.
+Internal/External Referral Process: The referral process is used when referring the consumer to a supportive service that is medically necessary as identified by the assessment, a member of the treatment team, or when the consumer requests the service and meets medical necessity for the service. - a.
+Internal Referral Process: Use the discussion feature in R3 to begin the referral process for a supportive service.
+The clinical process to determine whether the service/assessment is needed is handled as a discussion.
+The case holder talks with her/his supervision about the need for a supportive service.
+After getting the okay to proceed from immediate supervisor, the case holder, using the discussion feature of R3 contacts the referring supervisor to discuss the referral for the supportive service.
+If the referring supervisor agrees with the referral, proceed to step 5.
+If the referring supervisor does not agree with the need for the supportive service; the situation becomes a conversation between the immediate and referring supervisor for resolution.
+The case holder requesting the supportive service on behalf of the consumer creates an addendum to add the

-Chapter: Section: Subject:
+Chapter: 2 Section: 2 Subject:

-2 2 1

 CHAPTER:

 Board Services and Program Administration

 SECTION:

-Assessment, Care Planning ar nd Docume ntation
+Assessment, Care Planning an d Docume ntation

 SUBJECT:

-Care Planning, Documentation and Coord lination
+Care Planning, Documentation and Coordination

 Administrative Approval: Date of Governing Board Action:

-Pag

-2/20/96 12 of 21
+2/20/96 P